fesily/lua-language-server/Libraries.md

 	<br>
 </blockquote>

 There are a number of built-in third party libraries that can be found in [`meta/3rd/`](https://github.com/LuaLS/lua-language-server/tree/master/meta/3rd).
-These are all implemented as [environment emulations](#environment-emulation).
+These are all implemented as [addons](#addon).
 These include:

 - `Cocos 4.0`
 - `Jass`